G Herbo Says It Might Be A Wrap For Big Flexing, Money Phones + Iced-Out Chains: "Now It's Not Cool"

 Herbo x Sacrifice

-This week, Herbo went on Instagram to ask followers to reflect.
+This week, G Herbo went on Instagram to ask followers to reflect question wealth.
 He suggested the idea of showing off money and riches is no longer as important as looking out for people’s mental health and struggles.

 “THINKING OF ALL KIND OF KRAZY SH*T & THIS IS RANDOM BUT ITS REAL TRUE… IK THAT NOBODY REALLY CARES!
 NOBODY CARES ABOUT SHIT UNLESS ITS BENEFICIAL TO THEM, THE SAME THING THATS GOING ON IN THE WORLD TODAY HAS BEEN GOING ON FOR DECADES TO COME… BUT NOW THAT CARING MAY GET YOU A LITTLE SUPPORT OR EVEN ATTENTION THAT YOU NEVER HAD BEFORE ITS EVERYBODY’S ISSUE..
 NOW ITS NOT COOL FOR CELEBRITIES OR PPL OF INFLUENCE TO TALK ABOUT OUR JEWELRY OR OUR NICE SH*T ANYMORE BECAUSE ITS PPL IN THE WORLD WHO ACTUALLY HURTING SO THEN PPL LIKE ME WHO ALWAYS HAD IT BUT NEVER GAVE A F*CK ABOUT IT ENOUGH ONLY BECAUSE I FELT SO CONNECTED TO THE PPL WHO HURT … BUT NEWS FLASH THESE PPL IN THE WORLD ALWAYS BEEN HURTING!
 NOT JUST FINANCIALLY BUT MENTALLY THE MOST!!
 SO IN A NEW WORLD WHERE LUXURY & POSSESSIONS DON’T MEAN SH*T BUT NOW MORE SO SELF DISCIPLINE MORALS UNITY & RESPECT, WHERE DO WE START?
 WHAT DO WE DO NOW?? i know I may need a few lessons on punctuation but y’all should get it..” -G Herbo’s Instagram